-- April 25 & update May 1 - First, the not so good news: the recently opened looooong overdue tunnel from Castellammare out to Sorrento has been temporarily closed due to a land-slide.
-Should be open very soon.
+- April 25 & update May 1 - First, the not so good news: the recently opened looooong overdue tunnel from Castellammare out to Sorrento has been closed due to a land-slide.
+It should be re open very soon.
 That's what they said 10 years ago.

-- The only large-scale amusement park/fun fair in Naples, Edenlandia, due to open in June, will not open.
+- The only large-scale amusement park/fun fair in Naples, Edenlandia, due to reopen in June, will not open.
 No details.

 Good news!
 I know it doesn't look like it. =========>>